divyanshupatel17/divyanshu-portfolio/README.md

 # Welcome to My Portfolio! 👋

 Hey there!
 I’m **Divyanshu Patel**, an aspiring web developer and DSA enthusiast.
-Currently, I’m a second-year student at VIT Chennai with a passion for creating engaging web experiences.
+Currently, I’m a third-year student at VIT Chennai with a passion for creating engaging web experiences.

 ## 🌟 About Me
 I’m deeply interested in learning and honing my skills in **Data Structures and Algorithms (DSA)** and **Cybersecurity**.
 My journey into web development began with a desire to turn creative ideas into reality through code.